ajcampbell1333/LBEAST_Unreal/FirmwareExamples/PCBs/LBEAST_Universal_Shield/README.md

   - Add a large through-hole window directly under the MCU socket so airflow can pass through the board when a fan is mounted below the module.
   - Flank the 44-pin MCU header with four plated mounting holes (M2/M2.5) laid out on a 40×40 mm square to accept standard standoffs for 40 mm fans.
 The same pattern works for top- or bottom-mounted fans; leave clearance for the ESP32 heat shield.
 - **Electrical**:
-  - Add a 2-pin JST-PH (or locking equivalent) header near the MCU slot labelled `FAN_PWR` (Pin 1 = +VIN 12/24 V, Pin 2 = FAN_SW).
+  - Add a **JST-XH 2-pin** header near the MCU slot labelled `FAN_PWR` (Pin 1 = +VIN 12/24 V, Pin 2 = FAN_SW).
   - Route Pin 1 to the raw 12 V/24 V rail immediately after the barrel jack (ahead of the LM2576 buck) with the same fuse/polyswitch protection as the rest of the VIN net.
-  - Route Pin 2 to the drain of a logic-level N‑channel MOSFET (e.g., AO3400A/AOZ1282) so the MCU can switch the low side of the fan; tie the source to GND and add a 10 kΩ gate pull-down plus ~100 Ω gate resistor.
+  - Route Pin 2 to the drain of **IRLZ44N** N-channel MOSFET (Q2) so the MCU can switch the low side of the fan; tie the source to GND and add a 10 kΩ gate pull-down (R11) plus 100 Ω gate resistor (R10).
-  - Place a flyback diode (1N5819 or SS14) across the fan connector (cathode on +VIN, anode on FAN_SW) to clamp inductive kick when the MOSFET turns off.
+  - Place a flyback diode (SS14, D4) across the fan connector (cathode on +VIN, anode on FAN_SW) to clamp inductive kick when the MOSFET turns off.
   - Provide a 0.1 µF/50 V snubber capacitor near the connector if the harness run is long (>0.5 m).
-  - Default control pin suggestion: reserve ESP32-S3 `GPIO42` (Pad 26) for `FAN_CTRL`.
-This GPIO is currently unused on the shield and supports high-current drive; route it through the adapter header to the MOSFET gate.
+  - Connect ESP32-S3 `GPIO42` (Pad 26) to the MOSFET gate via the adapter header.
+This GPIO is reserved for `FAN_CTRL` and supports high-current drive.
 Other MCUs can remap as needed.
   - Label the net `FAN_CTRL` so firmware can PWM the fan if desired; recommend a 25 kHz PWM to stay out of the audible band.

 **Ethernet:**
-- **Adam Tech MTJ-883X1** (main) - RJ45 jack, vertical mount, 16.38mm shell height
+- **Adam Tech MTJ-883X1** (8× aux ports) - RJ45 jack, vertical mount, 16.38mm shell height
-- **Adam Tech MTJ-883X1** (8× aux ports) - Same as main connector

-**E-Stop:**
-- **2-pin pin header** (2.54mm pitch) - Emergency stop input (2-wire switch)
-- Pin 1: E-Stop signal (to MCU interrupt pin via adapter, with RC debouncing)
-- Pin 2: GND
-- Hardware debouncing: 10kΩ pull-up + 100nF capacitor (1ms time constant)

 **CAN Bus:**
-- **3-pin connector** (vibration-resistant recommended: Phoenix Contact MSTB, Deutsch DT, Molex MX150, or JST EH)
+- **JST-XH 3-pin connector** (vibration-resistant alternatives: Phoenix Contact MSTB, Deutsch DT, Molex MX150, or JST EH)
 - Pin 1: CANH
 - Pin 2: CANL
 - Pin 3: CAN_GND (always routed on PCB, even if unused in 2-wire networks)